thiagofuruchima/deeplearning_brazilian_cars_classifier/README.md

 ## Installation <a name="installation"></a>

-The required libraries are listed in the requirement.txt file, but notably:
+The required libraries are listed in the [requirements.txt](requirements.txt) file, notably:

 - tensorflow version: 2.4.1
 - scikit-learn: 0.24.1